 Best High Schools for Sports in Every State

-De La Salle football players celebrate after winning a CIF state championship in 2011.Every level of sports has made great strides over the years, but perhaps no level has made a bigger jump than high school sports.
+Every level of sports has made great strides over the years, but perhaps no level has made a bigger jump than high school sports.

 The United States has over 37,000 high schools, and broadcast access to games and events for some high schools rivals that of collegiate programs.
 Just think: Forty years ago, the NBA Finals were aired on tape delay.
 Now, you can stream a live junior varsity archery contest between high school teams.

-With this increased exposure to high school sports, a bigger spotlight has been placed on athletic programs which are a cut above the rest.
+With this increased exposure to high school sports, a bigger spotlight has been placed on athletic programs that are a cut above the rest.
 Some schools have dominant teams in many different sports.
 Others specialize in just one or two sports.

 We have compiled a list of the top high school sports programs by state, plus Washington, D.C.
 The sports they specialize in include everything from football to swimming to rugby to crew.
 The criteria emphasized state and national championships above all else, but it also took into account all-time wins, record streaks and collegiate/Olympic/professional athletes produced.